zeyuwang-zju/DiffX/README.md

 ## Pretrained Models
 Pretained models coming soon.

 ## Acknowledgements
 This code is built on [GLIGEN (PyTorch)](https://github.com/gligen/GLIGEN).
 We thank the authors for sharing the codes.

+## Licencing

+Copyright (C) 2024 Zeyu Wang

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

 ## Contact
 If you have any questions, please contact me by email (wangzeyu2020@zju.edu.cn).

 ## Citation
 If you make use of our work, please cite our paper:
 ```